loubutch/710020717_Empirical_Project/README.txt

 It should be sufficient to to type "make" in the command line to run the Makefile.

 Alternatively, the below can be run individually:
 (1) Run the webscrape_data.py script within the source folder.
 This webscrapes the data from the website linked in the introduction.
     Then the data is saved to data folder.
 (2) Run the data_set_up.py script within the source folder.
 This cleans and reformats the data created from the webscrape.
     Then the data is saved to data folder.
 (3) Run the summary_and_visualisations.ipynb Jupiter Notebook.
 This creates the visualisations used in the blog.
-These visualisations can be viewed either directly in the notebook or will automatically be saved to the results folder.
+    These visualisations can be viewed either directly in the notebook or will automatically be saved to the results folder. summary_and_visualisations.pdf is a pdf copy incase of any errors.

 The blog post and github repository can be accessed using the links within the blog.txt file.